SeemaMst/ENGO-551/Lab1/project1/README.md

 Created by: Group 7 (Seema Mustaqeem and Luc Nicolet) Last updated: February 7, 2023

+Project Description: The created FLASK APP is a web app book database, where users are able to register/log in and search for a book, get more info about the book, read reviews, and leave their own reviews.

 File List:
 ├───templates
-    - book.html
-    - homepage.html
-    - index.html
-    - registrationpage.html

-application.py
-books.csv
-import.py
-requirements.txt
+    - book.html: template for book page - contains more info and reviews for the individual book
+    - homepage.html: Main search page for site - user is taken here after login
+    - index.html: Landing (login) page for the website
+    - registrationpage.html: Registration page for the site (can be accessed through login page)

+application.py: FLASK_APP
+books.csv: Given csv with list of books import.py: Python function for importing book csv requirements.txt: Given requirements file for python libraries

 Important Notes:
-    The import.py function currently has a hardcoded DATABASE_URL value, this must be changed for the function to work.
+    The import.py function currently has a hardcoded DATABASE_URL value in create_engine(), this must be changed for the function to work with other databases.

     The following sql commands were used to initially create tables within the database:
         CREATE TABLE booklist(